EternityForest/THUNDERWARS/README.md

 ###  Strategic Impact

  Why this matters to the realm overall.
-How it connects to long-term stability or growth, or what might happen if you fail in this area
+How it connects to long-term stability or growth, or what might happen if you fail in this area.

 ### Primary Challenge

 The main obstacle or risk, not necessarily an “enemy strategy", although it may be.

+### Strategy Outline

+What are you going to do about this project?
+What could make the task easier?
+How will you stay motivated, and failing that, disciplined?

+Can an Implementation Intention(If X, I will Y) be used as part of your strategy?

 ## DAGGER